janosh/blog/content/posts/2019-04-23~conda-auto-env/conda-auto-env.md

   - Python
 ---

-If you're like me, you'll have gotten tired pretty quickly of manually having to activate your `conda` environment every time you enter one of your Python projects.
-Since you're reading this, you may even be so much like me that you started googling for a solution that would take care of this for you automatically.

-Assuming that's how you ended up reading this post, let me suggest the following solution that's served me well for several months now.
+If you're like me, you'll have gotten tired of manually having to activate your `conda` environment every time you switch between Python projects pretty quickly.
+Since you're reading this, you may even have started googling for a solution that could take care of this automatically.
+The following shell script has served me very well for this prupose for several months now.
 It's a spin-off of [Christine Doig](https://github.com/chdoig)'s [`conda-auto-env`](https://github.com/chdoig/conda-auto-env).

 ```sh:title=conda_auto_env
 #!/bin/bash